 - being crazy about organic home-made chocolate brownies – hm should I put this point under the bad things as I put on weight because of the brownies?!

-- singing loud all the time almost anywhere – jungle, beach – you won’t do that in a city
+- singing loud all the time almost anywhere – jungle, beach – you would not do that at the street in a city

 - putting used toilet paper into the trash bin and not into the toilet bowl – seemed gross in the beginning but at least we were not clogging the nature with the toilet paper

-- I learn to take showers in the nature when standing in the dirt and letting mosquitoes suck my fresh blood when trying to get rid of the sand in my butt
+- I learned to take showers in nature when standing in the dirt and letting mosquitoes suck my fresh blood while I was trying to get rid of the sand in my butt

 - going with the flow and not planning much was less stressful

-- allowing myself to be lazy, to relax, slow down – I needed it
+- allowing myself to be lazy, to relax and slow down – I so needed it

 - reading in a hammock or just swinging